lsst-dm/dm_dev_guide/team/onboarding.rst

 #.
 Notify the LSST Digest editor and travel administrator.

 #.
-Provide Google calendar access to DM Meetings and DM Travel/Vacation for T/CAMs and DMLT members.
+Provide Google calendar access to DM Meetings and DM Travel/Vacation (for DMLT members only).

 For details on LSST IT's account onboarding procedures, see `Account Management in the IT Support Confluence <https://confluence.lsstcorp.org/display/IT/Account+Management>`_.